Direct temperature readout in nonequilibrium quantum thermometry: Example: Qubit-based quantum thermometer

-which coincides exactly with the thermal QFI for a probe in thermal equilibrium with the sample (see details in Appendix \ref{a:5}).
+which coincides exactly with the thermal QFI for the thermometer in a thermal equilibrium state determined by the sample (see details in Appendix \ref{a:5}).

 In Fig.~\ref{fig:QFI}, we present a set of dynamical results for $\mathcal{F}_T(t)$ computed from Eq. (\ref{analyF}).
 Several important observations emerge from these results: (i) Comparing the green (coherent initial state) and red (incoherent initial state) curves, we know that a coherent initial state yields a larger QFI $\mathcal{F}_T(t)$ over a substantial time interval.
-This confirms the beneficial role of quantum coherence in improving the precision of nonequilibrium thermometry~\cite{Ullah.23.PRR,Cruzeiro.24.E,Aiache.24.PRA,Jevtic.15.PRA}.
-Notably, the coherent case also exhibits $\mathcal{F}_T(t)>\mathcal{F}_T^{\rm s}$ for a wide range of times, demonstrating that a nonequilibrium thermometer can outperform its equilibrium counterpart in terms of the fundamental achievable precision~\cite{Jevtic.15.PRA}. (ii) The green, orange, and blue curves illustrate how increasing the dephasing strength $\gamma_0$ reduces the magnitude of $\mathcal{F}_T(t)$ when the probe starts with coherence.
+Since a larger QFI implies a lower achievable mean squared error and a higher precision, this reveals the beneficial role of quantum coherence in improving the precision of nonequilibrium thermometry, as observed in other thermometry settings~\cite{Ullah.23.PRR,Cruzeiro.24.E,Aiache.24.PRA,Jevtic.15.PRA}.
+Notably, the coherent case also exhibits $\mathcal{F}_T(t)>\mathcal{F}_T^{\rm s}$ for a wide range of times, demonstrating that a nonequilibrium thermometer can outperform its equilibrium counterpart with a smaller achievable mean squared error~\cite{Jevtic.15.PRA}. (ii) The green, orange, and blue curves illustrate how increasing the dephasing strength $\gamma_0$ reduces the magnitude of $\mathcal{F}_T(t)$ when the probe starts with coherence.
 In the limit of strong pure dephasing, $\mathcal{F}_T(t)$ approaches the value $\mathcal{F}^{\rm{in}}_T(t)$ obtained for an incoherent initial state.
 Because pure dephasing is ubiquitous in realistic settings, this trend implies that the aforementioned metrological advantage offered by quantum coherence is fragile and may vanish under practical noise conditions.
 In contrast, $\mathcal{F}^{\rm{in}}_T(t)$--derived from an incoherent initial state--remains insensitive to dephasing, as is evident from the analytical expression Eq.~(\ref{analyF}).
 Consequently, although an incoherent nonequilibrium thermometer lacks the enhancement provided by coherence, it offers robust performance against dephasing noise.